Summertime is usually the time for travel. When you travel, there are lots of devices that you need to bring that require batteries to operate.

 This is the FAA official information on this type of battery – Pack Safe: Batteries, wet, non-spillable

-Batteries allowed in checked bags include all of the batteries allowed in carry-on bags, including AA batteries, except for spare, uninstalled lithium batteries.
+Batteries allowed in checked bags include all of the batteries allowed in carry-on bags, including Double A batteries, except for spare, uninstalled lithium batteries.

 The reason for this is that in the cabin, your airline flight crew can better monitor conditions, and if a fire does occur, due to overheating lithium batteries, they can easily have access to the batteries.

 But it is still best to pack all spare batteries in your carry-bag whenever possible.

 I have written a full article on carrying lithium batteries on a plane so you can be sure not to break the rules.

 If you have a device with batteries installed, irrespective of the type, then you should turn off the power of the device and ideally lock or tape the on/off switch to ensure it cannot be accidentally switched on when going through baggage handling.